AnshumanB08/Kafka-Flink-Data-Engineering/README.md

 ## Overview

-Fleet operators require real-time visibility into vehicle behavior to proactively detect safety and operational anomalies.
+Fleetage Mobility require real-time visibility into vehicle behavior to proactively detect safety and operational anomalies.
 This project implements a scalable streaming data platform that ingests vehicle telemetry, performs real-time anomaly detection, and triggers automated driver notifications.

 The solution is designed around a modern event-driven architecture using Apache Kafka and Apache Flink, integrated with Azure serverless services for real-time alert delivery.
 While the overall platform design supports both hot-path and cold-path analytics, this implementation focuses on **Phase 1 (Hot Path)** based on stakeholder priority for urgent real-time alerting requirements.